csmt-ccic-2021/CCIC/docs/CSMT_CCIC_2021_CFP.md

 [^2]: Notice that the determination of music generation system should not be considered as a classification problem between human composed phrases and computer-generated phrases.

-The submission will be via **[Microsoft CMT](https://cmt3.research.microsoft.com/)**.
-The entry is not opened until 20th, Sep 2021.
+The submission will be via [Microsoft CMT](https://cmt3.research.microsoft.com/).

+The entry is currently open for the preliminary submission of **generators** and is due on 15th Oct, 2021(extended).

+Submit Your Work Here: https://cmt3.research.microsoft.com/CSMT2021/Track/4/Submission/Create

 ### Preliminary Submission

 The preliminary result contains two submission deadlines.
 The first deadline is for **generators** to submit 200 music phrases for each composer.
-The second deadline is set around one week later to **judges** for submitting the results ($HCS$​​​​), which are the feedback for the music phrases generated by **generators**.
-Notice that any valid submission record in this two preliminary submissions will be considered as completing the registration for this challenge but the submitted content will not affect the final score.
+The second deadline is set around one week later to **judges** for submitting the results ($HCS$), which are the feedback for the music phrases generated by **generators**.

+For **generators**, participants are <u>required</u> to complete both the preliminary submission and final submission.
+Any valid submission record in the <u>preliminary</u> submissions will be considered as completing the registration for this challenge but the submitted content will not affect the final score.

+For **judges**, preliminary submission is <u>voluntary</u>.
+Participants can still participate in the final round without any preliminary submission.
+Any valid submission record before the <u>final</u> submission deadline (6th Nov 2021) will be considered as completing the registration for this challenge.

+It is strongly recommended that **judges** participate in the preliminary submission, which will be a warm up and a preparation for the final submission.

 ### Final Submission

 The last few days before the final submission deadline will be the evaluation stage, when 200 pairs of beginnings and endings will be released for each composer's pieces in the list.

 In 48 hours, **generator** systems should complete these music phrases and submit them as their final submission.
 Then, these phrases will be compiled together and made available to **judge** systems.
-From this moment on, in the next 48 hours, **judge** systems are expected to calculate the $HCS$​​​​​​​​s for these phrases and make the final submission.
+From this moment on, in the next 48 hours, **judge** systems are expected to calculate the $HCS$s for these phrases and make the final submission.
 For each composer, a certain number of extra phrases extracted from human-composed pieces will be mixed into the input. [^3]

 [^3]: The numbers may vary and the details will be specified when the challenge starts.